Showing 1-39 of 39 Results

 Current Research and Scholarly InterestsRegulation of self-renewal, proliferation and differentiation in adult stem cell lineages.
 Developmental tumor suppressor mechanisms and regulation of the switch from proliferation to differentiation.
 Cell type specific transcription machinery and regulation of cell differentiation.
 Developmental regulation of cell cycle progression during male meiosis.

 Lawrence Fung MD PhD

-Assistant Professor of Psychiatry and Behavioral Sciences (Child and Adolescent Psychiatry) at the Stanford University Medical Center
+Assistant Professor of Psychiatry and Behavioral Sciences (Child and Adolescent Psychiatry)

 Current Research and Scholarly InterestsDr.
 Lawrence Fung is a scientist and psychiatrist specialized in autism spectrum disorder (ASD), and the father of a neurodiverse teenager with ASD.
 He is the director of the Stanford Neurodiversity Project, which strives to uncover the strengths of neurodiverse individuals and utilize their talents to increase innovation and productivity of the society as a whole.
 He directs the Neurodiverse Student Support Program, Neurodiversity at Work Program (recently funded by Autism Speaks), and Adult Neurodevelopment Clinic at Stanford.
 Dr. Fung is an assistant professor in the Department of Psychiatry and Behavioral Sciences at Stanford University.
 His lab advances the understanding of neural bases of human socio-communicative and cognitive functions by using novel neuroimaging and technologies.
 His team devise and implement novel interventions to improve the lives of neurodiverse individuals by maximizing their potential and productivity.
 For example, he is conducting a study to demonstrate that specialized employment programs such as Neurodiversity at Work program will result in higher retention rates and quality of life.